10 attractions to visit in Kosovo on its 10th independence anniversary

 Ulpiana is considered to be an ancient site of the first century.
 It thrived later on under Roman occupation and the Byzantine period.
 The site is near a mining area of precious minerals, the land is low and fertile and the surroundings are so beautiful.
 The site has several walls, rooms, and cemetery which are constructed of stone, marble, and bricks.

-In order to visit this site, you have to go towards Gracanica municipality and then follow the signs to the site.
-If going from Pristina, it will only take about half an hour drive (depending on traffic).
+In order to visit this Kosovo attraction, you have to go from Pristina towards Gracanica municipality and then follow the signs to the site.
+From Pristina, it will only take about half an hour drive (depending on traffic).
 You can also take a taxi or go by bus (the one going to Gjilan) and then walk there or hitchhike.

 4. Novobërdë Castle